rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

-## Directors of Institute of National Importance
+## Autonomy and Appointments of the Heads of Institute of National Importance and Universities

 The British rulers framed India's modern education system.
 In 1857 three universities, one each at Calcutta, Bombay, and Madras started functioning.
 These universities were governed by the rules similar to those in force in London University at the time.